wnchan/tp/docs/team/pearlynnt.md

 Given below are my contributions to the project.

-* **Find Feature**: Added the ability to find command to that allows the user to find a student by name.
+* **Find Feature**: Added the ability to find student(s) by name
-  * What it does:
+  * What it does: allows the user to find a student by name with a partial keyword.
   * Justification:
   * Highlights: